thingsboard/thingsboard.github.io/docs/iot-gateway/config/modbus.md

         ],
 ```

-###### Subsection "attributeUpdates"
+###### Key settings for "attributeUpdates"
-Configuration in this subsection provides settings for Attribute update requests from ThingsBoard platform instance.
+Configuration in this unit provides settings for Attribute update requests from ThingsBoard platform instance.

 | **Parameter** | **Default value**          | **Description**                                                             |
 |:-|:-|-